Quantum-enhanced Markov Chain Monte Carlo for Combinatorial Optimization: Results

+Simulations of the quantum-enhanced algorithm, with quantum circuits composing the proposal distribution, were performed using the \textit{Qiskit Aer} MPS simulator.
+MPS simulations are subjected to a truncation threshold, which specifies the tolerance for discarding Schmidt coefficients: coefficients are truncated when the sum of the squares of the discarded values falls below the specified threshold \cite{qiskit2024}.
+Truncation thresholds ranged from $10^{-6}$ to $10^{-10}$ across all problem instances studied, with a threshold of $10^{-6}$ applied to simulations of the $117$ node problem, for which results are presented below.
+This threshold was chosen to balance minimizing truncation error against feasible runtimes for the simulations.
+The quantum circuits implemented via MPS are the same ansatz circuits constructed for the hardware experiments, for which the process is described in Appendix~\ref{appendix:ansaetze}.
+Again, we test both 1-shot setting and 10,000-shot setting with subsampling from the best ten proposals.

+Circuits are initialized in the same way, with initial samples drawn from the non-warm started $p=2$ QAOA circuit.
+These experiments are repeated $10$ times, with up to $200,000$ iterations.

-We see that colder replicas have a higher rate of success in converging to their target values, but that a warmer replica, Replica $4$, was able to converge in the fewest number of iterations in total, likely due to its more broader search behavior.
+In Table~\ref{table:convergence_117_node_sim}, we see the number of iterations needed to converge to the global optimum for both $1$ shot per iteration and $10,000$ shots per iteration.
+For $1$ shot per iteration, only the coldest replica managed to converge to the optimal solution after $91,668$ samples or iterations.
+For $10,000$ shots per iteration, we see that colder replicas have a higher rate of success in converging to their target values, but that a warmer replica, Replica $4$, was able to converge in the fewest number of iterations in total, likely due to its broader search behavior.
+These results are also visualized in Appendix~\ref{appendix:pt_setup}.
+It is interesting that taking multiple samples per iteration with subsampling now strongly affects the number of required iterations to converge, unlike in Section~\ref{sec:classical_algo_results}.
+We expect this stems from the fact that QAOA-based proposal distributions, while introducing a bias towards good solutions, also produce a tail of much worse ones.
+Subsampling effectively isolates the high-quality tail of the proposal distribution, making it beneficial beyond merely mitigating noise.